 I am always surprised how quiet it is down here.
 I'm surprised because it's already much quieter at the cabin than it is almost everyplace else I go.
 And yet, I still hear noises there--planes overhead, distant road noises, the occasional barking dog or some far away lawn mower.
 And when I say far away, I'm talking about a mile distant, at least, for most of them and usually further.
 The sounds of modern life really carry, though the ones that reach my cabin are muffled by the forest and the distance.

 Down here in the forest valley, which in some ways is even closer to civilization than is my cabin, those sounds are much further muffled.
-The mountains on either side of the valley really block the sounds of modern life.
-Any noise that I or Baby Dog makes sounds very loud, and the forest animals are aware, I'm sure, that we are coming long before we arrive.
+The mountains on either side of

 The forest is thick and lush with the fullness of summer.
 I waited until nearly noon to start our walk, as I know it takes a while for even summer's sunlight to penetrate into the valley.
 Even so, for most of our walk it is dark enough down here to limit my photography.
 Where the sun does cut through, the brightness makes me squint.